-A straightforward resolution of this apparent inconsistency is to understand "moral" in terms of "done at least partially for the sake of others", where this would mean that the concerns of others played some role in the decision process (e.g., if the agent has a choice among various actions that more or less favor his concerns and those of others, then having some consideration for others would mean that the agent does not choose the one that best satisfies his own concerns, even though he may well not choose the one that best addresses the concerns of others).
-Then (1) asserts that sometimes actions are at least partially done for the sake of others; (2) asserts that actions are never done exclusively for the sake of others; and (3) asserts that most actions are done exclusively for one's own benefit.
+A straightforward resolution of this apparent inconsistency is to understand "moral" in terms of "done at least partially for the sake of others", where this would mean that the concerns of others played some role in the decision process (e.g., if the agent has a choice among various actions that more or less favor his concerns and those of others, then having some consideration for others would mean that the agent does not choose the one that best satisfies his own concerns, even though he may well not choose the one that best addresses the concerns of others; (2) asserts that actions are never done exclusively for the sake of others; and (3) asserts that most actions are done exclusively for one's own benefit.
 To explain (2), actions might not ever be done exclusively for the sake of others because there will always be at least the comforting feeling the agent has about "having done the right thing"; or this might be so because even those actions that are seen as moral turn out to be based on selfish grounds since the basis for having such moral motivation is itself based on selfish motives, such as the desire to go to heaven.